TENNESSEE BOARD OF CHIROPRACTIC EXAMINERS

 |SUMMARY OF SCOPE OF PRACTICE: (Contact State Board rules for detailed explanation as defined by state law)

 The practice and procedures shall include procedures or palpation, examination of the spine and chiropractic clinical findings accepted by the Tennessee Board of Chiropractic Examiners as a basis for the adjustment of the spinal column and adjacent tissues for the correction of nerve interference and articular dysfunction.
-Patient care shall be conducted with due regard for nutrition, environment, hygiene, sanitation and rehabilitation designed to assist in the restoration and maintenane of neurological integrity and homeostatic balance.
+Patient care shall be conducted with due regard for nutrition, environment, hygiene, sanitation and rehabilitation designed to assist in the restoration and maintenance of neurological integrity and homeostatic balance.

 |OTHER REFERENCE INFORMATION: